SofiaSanchezU/Control-Positioning-and-Path-planning-of-an-Autonomous-Mobile-Robot/README.md

 # File description
 The repository contains the main file
-1. **project-simulink**: This folder contains all the necessary programs and functions to run the model
+1. **code**: This folder contains all the necessary programs and functions to run the model